 What is rent review?

-Rent reviews allow landlords of commercial property to periodically adjust the rent charged to tenants based on different factors.
+Rent reviews allow landlords of commercial property to periodically adjust the rent charged to tenants based on various factors.

-As a landlord, you will want to review the rents on your properties as set out in the lease.
+As a landlord, you will want to review the rents charged for your properties as set out in the relevant Commercial leases.
 Doing so will increase your rental income and profitability.

-As a tenant, you will want to minimise your liability, so proper negotiation and representation at rent review will be important.
+As a tenant, you will want to minimise your costs, so proper negotiation and representation during rent reviews will be important.

 Why do commercial leases have rent review clauses?

-Where market rent is payable, the landlord will want to ensure that they always receive the maximum possible rent for the premises and are not bound by the rent amount which was set at the start of the lease.
+Where market rent is payable, (ie an amount of rent that’s similar to that charged for other similar properties, eg those in the same area), a landlord will want to ensure that they always receive the maximum possible rent for their premises and are not bound by the rent amount which was set at the start of the lease.